 The right of first refusal can be an important piece of a child custody order.
-After divorce or battles over guardianship, non-custodial parents can use it to spend as much time with their kids as possible.
+After divorce or battles over guardianship, non-custodial parents can use this measure to spend as much time with their kids as possible.

 What Is The Right Of First Refusal In Child Custody?

-If there’s a right of first refusal clause in a child custody order, this essentially means that if your ex is not going to be with your child, you have the first shot at being there.
-Before the custodial parent can use a babysitter, daycare, or other childcare option, this has to be offered to the non-custodial parent.
+If there’s a right of first refusal clause in a child custody order, this essentially means if your ex is not going to be with your child, you have the first shot at being there.
+Before they call a babysitter, daycare, or other childcare option, they must offer it to you.

 You have the right of first refusal to look after your children while your ex works instead of sending them to daycare.
 If your ex has a date, you have the opportunity to look after the kids instead of using a babysitter.
-When it comes to the custodial parent planning a solo vacation, the non-custodial parent has the right of first refusal when it comes to deciding who the kids stay with.
+When it comes to the custodial parent planning a solo vacation, the non-custodial parent has the right of first refusal in deciding who the kids stay with.

-There are other circumstances where the right of first refusal comes into play, but this is a general overview of how these provisions work on a practical level.
+This comes into play in other circumstances.
+However, this is the general overview of how these provisions work on a practical level.

 This all sounds great, and it can be positive for everyone involved.
 But does the right of first refusal ultimately benefit you, your ex, and, most importantly, your children?
 The answer is not always as simple as it appears.

 Right of first refusal is a broad term, one that describes a particular type of child custody order.
 To be effective, it needs precise, detailed language that lays out the intentions, scope, and limitations of the agreement.

-One party may want to include this for ease and consistency, while the other may seek to leave it out to maximize parental time with the children.
+One party may want to include this for ease and consistency, while the other may seek to leave it out to maximize parental time.

-Does the right of first refusal cover quick trips to the grocery store or does there have to be an absence of several hours?
+Does the right of first refusal cover quick trips to the grocery store or does there have to be an absence of several hours or an overnight stay?

-Can your ex leave the kids with their grandparents or an aunt, or do you still get the first shot?
+Can your ex leave the kids with their grandparents or an aunt, or do you always get the first shot?

 Part of the discussion when developing the right of first refusal should include specifics and exceptions for the sake of clarity.
 While it may be the right fit in some situations, in others, it may make already tense or difficult circumstances even worse.

 Depending on where you live, crisscrossing town, fighting traffic may consume huge amounts of time.
-For some, this may be workable, but for others, it is far less pragmatic.
+For some, this may be workable, but for others, it’s far less pragmatic.

 The right of first refusal is a complex, intricate provision in a child custody agreement.
-It can be a valuable, useful tool in certain situations, but it can do more harm than good in others.
+It can be a valuable, useful tool in certain situations.
+But it can also do more harm than good in others.

 Related Reading: What Are a Father’s Rights In Oregon?